Far West Family Services EAP

 Civil Unrest and Black Lives Matter

-As we reflect on the racial unrest of the past week, a few things come to mind.
+As we reflect on the racial unrest of the past few months, a few things come to mind.
 First, we are outraged by the ongoing tragic deaths of Black men and women in our society at the hands of irresponsible police officers and we grieve with the Black community and protesters around the country who want to see justice and real change.
 The emotional stress and trauma experienced in the Black community on a daily basis needs to become more of our societal conversation.

 Below are a selection of resources on racism, white privilege and more.
 As we learn more about the impacts of white privilege, study the history of racial injustice and become more aware of the issues facing the black community, we can all step up together to remove barriers to equality and justice.